valbuildr/backup-to-discord/README.md

 # backup-to-discord

 > [!WARNING]
 > Use of this program might violate the [Discord Developer Policy](https://support-dev.discord.com/hc/en-us/articles/8563934450327-Discord-Developer-Policy).
-Proceed with caution.
 >
 > I created this program, and use it, in good faith and with no ill intention.
 If you use this program with ill intent, Discord might punish you.
+>
+> If you are from Discord and wish for this repository to be removed, please email me: `hi at valbuilds dot xyz`

 A simple program that automatically backs up a directory to Discord.